 So she kept going.
 “You’re accustomed to constant gluttony, constant power.
 People think they want to be you, but they don’t—not really.
 I think that deep down, you don’t want to be you.
-I think once you’re finished with this world-devouring bullshit, you’ll become something else entirely.
-Something like me or Peter or Kora, maybe.
+I think once you’re finished with this world-devouring bullshit, you’ll become something else.
+Something like me or my friends, maybe.
 Maybe even something like Atriy—”

-Dee’s face quivered with rage.
-“Don’t say his fucking NAME!”
+The Pain Lord’s face quivered with rage.
+“Don’t you say his fucking NAME!”

 Eun wasn’t going to; she only wanted to get a rise out of Dee.
 “Okay, okay,” she said in a soothing tone.
-“My mistake—just a slip of the tongue.”
+“My mistake—slip of the tongue.
+Sorry.”

-The Pain Lord scrutinized her with beady intensity—was this bitch for real?
+The Pain Lord scrutinized her.
+Was Eun for real?
 Dee had ripped through reality after reality, dismantling countless minds and sucking them into her ravenous essence…but there had been those few occasions.
 Those few occasions when a fleshling upstart had managed to thwart her.
 It had only happened a handful of times, but still…was Eun the next—

-Eun saw it all on Dee’s face: uncertainty, arrogance—even the hidden desire to transcend her design.
+Eun saw it all in Dee’s face: uncertainty and arrogance.
+And beneath it all, the hidden desire to transcend her design.

 Dee’s expression became a disdainful sneer.
 “I’ll save you for last.
-You’ll see me rip apart everyone you love—friends, family, pets—before I toss their remains to my demon lieutenants.
-I’ll leave a few alive, so you can hear my minions strip them of meat.
-As I said before: the odds are against you, Eun.
-Doesn’t appear to have hit you yet, but just wait—you’ll start losing sleep…get a little paranoid…that’s gonna feed me too, sweetie.”
+I’ll rip apart everyone you love—friends, family, pets—before I toss their remains to my demon lieutenants.
+I’ll leave a few alive, so you can see my minions strip the meat from their bones.
+As I said before: the odds are against you.
+Doesn’t appear to have sunk in just yet, but give it some time—you’ll start losing sleep…get a little paranoid…that’s gonna feed me too, sweetie.”
 Dee gave her a malevolent smile.
 “I like a little appetizer before the entree.
-You know…” her voice became conversational, and she assessed Eun with a speculative gaze.
+You know…” she assessed Eun with a speculative gaze.
 “Ever thought about switching sides?
-My team comes with a hell of a lot more benefits.”
+My team comes with way more benefits.”